 Do you deliver every image you shoot?
 No, I feel one reason you hire me is for my artistic eye and not every image I capture makes the cut.
 I want to make sure what you receive is the best of the best.
-Besides, do you really want to sort through 3,000+ photos?
+Besides, not many clients want to sort through 3,000+ photos from their wedding day.

 Does your photography business offer videography services?
 No, but I’m a part of Vermont Association of Wedding Professionals and can reach out to other professionals if you are wanting those services or any other services you’re still looking to book for your day.
 Just ask, I’m happy to help and recommend the best.

 Do you do destination weddings?
 Yes.
 I have a passport and LOVE to travel.
-Travel fees such as airfare or mileage and two nights lodging is the only additional expense.
+Travel fees, such as airfare or mileage, and two nights lodging are the only additional expenses to book me for a destination wedding.

 Do you provide partial day coverage?
-No, but I do offer discounts for weekday weddings and weddings scheduled during the non-peak months of November-April
+No, but I do offer hourly coverage for weekday weddings and weddings scheduled during the non-peak months of November-April

 Do you shoot in JPEG or RAW?
 I shoot in RAW so that I have more flexibility during post-production, but the final delivery of high-resolution images are in JPEG format.

-- Can I submit my wedding photos to be considered for publishing on wedding blogs or magazines?
+Can I submit my wedding photos to be considered for publishing on wedding blogs or magazines?
 Although you have hired me to photograph your wedding and you have received the high-resolution digital images, I am still the copyrighted owner of those images.
-If you are interested in submitting your images, please contact me, and I will be happy to work with you.
-I do submit many weddings to be published as publishers are always looking for various styles of weddings from farm weddings to elegant weddings.
-If your wedding is to be submitted for consideration of publication I’d love to work with you after the wedding to gather the details and bride/groom perspective of the day.
+If you are interested in submitting your images, I am thrilled and ask that you please contact me before doing so as not to jeopardize any submissions I have made to blogs requiring exclusivity.
+Publishers are always looking for various styles of weddings from farm weddings to elegant weddings.
+If your wedding is a candidate for publication submission, I’d love to work with you after the wedding to gather the details and bride/groom perspective of the day.

 - How long will it take to receive the digital files after the wedding?
-Typically, you can expect your digital files 4-6 weeks after your wedding.
-Be sure and like my Facebook page to see a sneak peek after your wedding.
+Typically, you can expect your completed gallery of digital files 4-6 weeks after your wedding.
+However, I want your wedding guests to see professional photos as soon as possible after your wedding and therefore I will post a sneak peek a few days after your wedding.
+Be sure and like my Facebook page and follow me on Instagram so you don’t miss this sneak peek.

 - What if I lose my images?
-I recommend that you create multiple copies and backups in different locations of your images, as I do not archival services.
+I recommend that you create multiple copies and backups in different locations of your images (including the cloud), as I do not archive images.
 If you encounter this misfortune, please contact me to see if I do have any of your images.
 There will be a $100 fee to reproduce any images that I may still have.

 - How many weddings do you shoot in a year?
-10 and 15 per year so I can give each client the attention that is needed through the whole process.
+10 and 15 per year so I can give each client the attention that is needed through the entire process.

 - Will my wedding be the only wedding you book that weekend?
 Yes, I only book one wedding per weekend to ensure that I am fresh and prepared for your big day.